 • Since the Stihl BR 700 and the Husqvarna 580BTS Mark III are made by different manufacturers, you may find variations in their overall construction and the technology employed.
 Both products have their throttle located on the tube of the blower, which allows you to keep your left hand free.

-• Both products are gas-powered blowers, providing a reliable power source that can be refilled in seconds, granting you the flexibility to navigate through expansive outdoor areas effortlessly.
+• Both products are gas-powered blowers - gas is a reliable power source which you can refill in a matter of seconds, offering you the freedom of movement to tackle larger outdoor spaces with ease.

 CFM & MPH